-He is a classic example of a patient with MFS who managed to build a fantastic looking, and functional body, even with a connective tissue disorder.
+He is a classic example of a patient with MFS who managed to build a fantastic-looking, functional body, even with a connective tissue disorder.

-If you have Marfan connective tissue syndrome and suffer from the concave chest deformity, you must improve the quality of most common life issues.
+Suppose you have Marfan connective tissue syndrome and suffer from concave chest deformity.

-The biggest problem that I regularly noticed in MFS Facebook groups was thinness and being underweighted.
+The biggest problem I regularly noticed in MFS Facebook groups was thinness and being underweight.